paladyne-io/learn_quasar/README.md

 After downloading or cloning this repository...
 Open a terminal and <b>'cd'</b> into the directory (type 'cd' followed by a space, then drag the folder onto the terminal window and press Enter.)
 Then type the commands below.

-After typing 'quasar dev', your default web browser should open to display the app.
-Press Control + C to exit the development environment.
-Type 'code .'' in the terminal and press Enter to open Visual Studio with the project folder displayed in the panel on the left.

-Type 'quasar dev' again to renter the dev environment.
-Changes you make in the <b>src</b> folder should be updated in the browser without manually reloading the page.

-Prepare your app for hosting on a web server by running 'quasar build'.

 ## Install the dependencies
 ```bash
 yarn